+Understands the concept of body language.
-language in order to

-understand, clarify and

-follow oral instructions.
+Attends to body language in order to understand, clarify and follow oral instructions.

-Attends to body

 LEVEL 1: HE KAHA AKE (Moderate proficiency)

 Learner characteristics: Uses simple sentences and simple questions, although some errors are likely.
 Understands conversational language.
 Knows how words are made; able to create words.
 Sees the relationship between sound and letters and can follow the language examples of the teacher.
 Understands that writing, letters, words, phrases and sentences all have a function.
 Reads to understand the main purpose of the text.